 Andrew Paulsen is currently a Senior Advisor and National Instructional Coach with Agile Mind, an organization that is transforming the teaching and learning of mathematics and science throughout the United States.
-Before joining Agile Mind, Paulsen was the Lead Math Teacher and an Instruction Coach at East Side High School, the largest comprehensive high school in Newark, New Jersey.
+Before joining Agile Mind, Paulsen was the Lead Math Teacher and an Instructional Coach at East Side High School, the largest comprehensive high school in Newark, New Jersey.

-Paulsen started his career as a special education teacher, working primarily with students in self-contained settings.
+Paulsen started his career as a special education teacher, working primarily with students with specific learning disabilities in self-contained settings.
 Over the course of his teaching career, Paulsen has taught hundreds of students in self-contained, inclusion, bilingual, honors, and general education classrooms, and has taught Algebra I, Geometry, and Algebra II.
 At East Side High School, Paulsen was also named as a teacher representative to the School Improvement Panel, chaperoned numerous overnight college visits, and was the faculty advisor for the Public Speaking club and Math Olympics.
 Paulsen has also taught adjudicated adults in correctional facilities through the Petey Greene Program and led the academic programming effort on behalf of Hockey in New Jersey.

-On the 2016 PARCC administration, Paulsen had the highest student passing rate in the entire Newark Public Schools for high school math teachers.
-Paulsen also taught the only three Geometry students in the entire district who scored in the ‘exceeded expectations’ range.
-In 2017, Paulsen had an even higher percentage of students demonstrate college readiness on the rigorous Algebra II PARCC exam, and was the only math teacher at East Side to have students score in the ‘exceeded expectations’ range.
-To put his student’s success into perspective, Paulsen’s students had a higher passing rate than the New Jersey state average.
+On the 2016 PARCC administration, Paulsen had the highest student passing rate in the entire Newark Public Schools for high school math teachers, and taught the only three Geometry students in the entire district who scored in the ‘exceeded expectations’ range.
+In 2017, Paulsen had an even higher percentage of students demonstrate college readiness on the Algebra II PARCC exam, and was the only math teacher at East Side to have students score in the ‘exceeded expectations’ range.
+In 2018, Paulsen’s Algebra I class had a 67.9% pass rate, beating the state average on the rigorous exam by over 20 percentage points.